Modulator-Assisted Zeno Control of Energy Transfer in Quantum Batteries: Analysis of the Singular Peaks in Figure 3

-In the fast-pulsing limit, it has been shown that the local effective Hamiltonian for the charger becomes $\frac{\omega_0}{\sqrt{2}} \sigma_x^c$, with the charger initialized in the excited state $|+\rangle^c$.
-Meanwhile, the battery's Hamiltonian is $-\frac{\omega_0}{2} \sigma_z^b$, with the battery initialized in the ground state $|0\rangle^b$.
-Under the interaction Hamiltonian Eq.~(5), energy exchange between the charger and the battery is enabled in this regime.
+In the fast-kicking limit, it has been shown that the local effective Hamiltonian for the battery becomes $-\frac{\omega_0}{2}\sigma^z_b$, with the battery initialized in the ground state $|0\rangle_b$.
+Meanwhile, the charger's Hamiltonian is $-\frac{\omega_0}{2} \sigma^z_c$, with the charger initialized in the excited state $|1\rangle_b$.
+Under the interaction Hamiltonian Eq.~(8), energy exchange between the charger and the battery is enabled in this regime.